jakeloftis/wireguard/README.md

 # Wireguard installation on Vultr server

-After logging in to your Vultr server, run the 3 commands below.
+After logging in to your Vultr server, run the 3 commands below by doing a copy/paste/enter sequence
-(Hint: Use right click to paste each line into PuTTY)
+(Hint: Use right click to paste each line into PuTTY) Press enter through each prompt that pops up until you reach the client name Enter a client NAME you will remember
+If you encounter a popup screen about out of date daemons or restarting daemons,
+Use the arrow keys and press space bar to put a * next to each service
+Press tab to switch to okay and press enter
 ```
 curl -O https://raw.githubusercontent.com/jakeloftis/wireguard/master/wireguard-install-open.sh
 ```